 General Electric (NYSE: GE): In early November, Marc warned that GE would likely cut its dividend.
 According to Marc, “Free cash flow was negative in 2016.
 This year, Bloomberg forecasts free cash flow to be $10 billion.
 It will likely pay out $9 billion in dividends.
 That’s a 90% payout ratio for a company whose results are slipping.
 That’s too high…” And he was right.
 On Monday, November 13, the company announced a $4.1 billion cut, the largest in U.S. history outside of the financial crisis.
 To read Marc’s original article, click here.

 Plains All American Pipeline (NYSE: PAA): In March 2016, Marc analyzed Plain All American and determined that its distribution was not safe.
 At the time, Marc gave the stock an F because it did not generate enough distributable cash flow to cover its dividend.
 In October, the pipeline slashed its distribution by 45%.
-To read Marc’s most recent article on Plains All American, click here.
+Here is Marc’s most recent article Plains All American.

 Prospect Capital Corp.
 (Nasdaq: PSEC): In June, Marc gave this business development company an F. According to Marc, its dividend safety was compromised because of its history of dividend cuts and falling net investment income, a measure of cash flow used by business development companies.
 In August, it cut its dividend 28%.
 Click here to read Marc’s most recent analysis of Prospect Capital.